 - Health Policy Rotation: Interested residents can take a month long elective in Health Policy during their 4th year, offered through the GW Milken Institute School of Public Health.

-Resident Assessment: Residents are evaluated by faculty in each rotation, with evaluations available to residents for review.
+- Resident Assessment: Residents are evaluated by faculty in each rotation through the MedHub portal, with evaluations available to residents for review.
 Residents are also assessed via the national In-Service exam and an in-house “Mock Oral examination,” to ensure that they are on track for their Radiology Board Certification Exam, where our residents have traditionally performed very well.

 Residents rotate through the various core subspecialty services in four-week blocks.
 Gradually, more and more autonomy with the workflow is given to resident as they gain the necessary skills in each subspecialty.
 After the first month residents start taking plain film weekend call, which entails reading the inpatient and ER plain films performed the night before along with an attending physician.
 After the first six months, residents begin supervised junior call in accordance with ABR guidelines.
 Approximately one weekend a month, they serve as the daytime resident on call and provide preliminary interpretations on all studies.
 Senior residents are present in another reading room and over-read these studies prior to releasing them in the electronic medical records.
 There are no night call shifts assigned to the first year residents so they can focus their weekend time on reading and advancing their knowledge base.